 We want to make sure that we uphold our reputation for conducting business with integrity.
 If we become aware that our interests may conflict with yours we will take all reasonable steps to manage it in an appropriate manner.

 We have drawn up a policy to deal with any conflicts of interest.
-If you would like to know the full details of our Conflict of Interest Policy, please contact us using our details on the last page.
+If you would like to know the full details, please contact our Customer Service Team.

 Law